-One of the datasets we use to estimate health care costs is MEPS, a nationally representative large-scale survey of American families, medical providers, and employers who report on health care service utilization and associated medical conditions, costs, and payments.
+One of the datasets we use to estimate healthcare costs is MEPS, a nationally representative large-scale survey of American families, medical providers, and employers who report on healthcare service utilization and associated medical conditions, costs, and payments.
 The sample for MEPS includes approximately 15,000 individuals from the National Health Interview Survey.
-MEPS survey respondents in this subsample are followed over two years with five in-person interviews.
+The MEPS survey follows respondents over two years with five in-person interviews.
 In addition to documentation of medical encounters, the survey also provides information about demographics, family structure, comorbid conditions, insurance availability, and other measures related to the quality of life.
-MEPS data are widely used in estimating health care costs since this survey provides a comprehensive record of patient health encounters and accurate accounting of the payments associated with each visit or billed expense.
-Expenditure information includes both doctor and facility costs and is included in the MEPS Household Component (HC) file.
+MEPS data are widely used in estimating healthcare costs since this survey provides a comprehensive record of patient health encounters and accurate accounting of the payments associated with each visit or billed expense.
+Expenditure information includes doctor and facility costs and is included in the MEPS Household Component (HC) file.
 The expenditure categories include emergency department, inpatient, and total health expenditures.
 Inpatient costs encompass all expenses for direct hospital care (room & board, diagnostic and laboratory work, x-rays, and physician services).
-The total cost of health care includes expenses for
+The total cost of health care includes expenses for medical providers (office); hospital care (outpatient, emergency department, and inpatient); prescribed medicine; home health; dental; and other medical expenses such as medical equipment and supplies, orthopedics, eye care, and ambulance.
+Some limitations to using MEPS data include that negotiated health prices may not reflect the true cost of care, and MEPS data do not include uncompensated care.
+We typically perform calculations using survey weights.